Early National Signing Day: East Texans ink with major colleges

-TYLER, Texas (KETK) – High school seniors across East Texas are signing their letters of intent today to continue their athletic careers at the college level.
+TYLER, Texas (KETK) – High school seniors student-athletes across East Texas signed letters of intent Wednesday to continue their athletic careers at the college level.

-KETK News has reporters across the region to speak with them on their special day.
-We will update this story as the ceremonies take place.
+KETK News had reporters across the region to speak with them on their special day.
+Watch the videos to see our coverage.

 Alto